cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 <ExpansionPanel title="With alpine">

 Because you want to simulate production, you can make the case that you prefer to use the smaller `alpine` Docker image.
 Alpine and Debian use different C compilers with different **dynamically**-linked C library dependencies.
-This makes their compiled executables incompatible.
-At least with the `go build` commands as they are declared in the Makefile.
+This makes their compiled executables incompatible – at least with the `go build` commands as they are declared in the Makefile.

 In this case, you have the choice between: